Ramzay/file-is-my-command/README.md

 # Installation and setup

-1) Requirement
+1) Requirements

 - Java version >= 8
 - Windows 10 (not tested for prior versions but should work)
+- WinSW (https://github.com/winsw/winsw/releases), this will allow us to run the jar as a windows service

+Note: currently WinSW is a requirement as this is how I make sure the jar is executed when the machine reboots, feel free to use alternative solutions !

 2) Windows

-The goal is to run this program at the start of your computer, many solutions are available but the simplest I found was to create a custom windows service using WinSW (https://github.com/winsw/winsw/releases) but you can use whatever method you want to acheive this.

 Steps:
 - Place jar in a desired location (ex: C:/myDir)